 Having been on sale since 2017, the C3 Aircross came in for a major refresh in 2021, when it gained a more purposeful look.
 Slim new headlights, new daytime running lights and a widened grille were ushered in, helping the Citroen appeal to those who may have preferred the Nissan Juke's more angular looks.
 Comfort and tech has also been improved, and the C3 Aircross is competitively priced, undercutting most of its rivals.

 The C3 Aircross also effectively supplants the quirky C4 Cactus as Citroen's small, funky crossover offering.
 Individual looks aside, the Aircross is actually thoroughly conventional under the metal, sharing its underpinnings with the smaller C3 supermini, and built in the same factory as the Vauxhall Mokka and Vauxhall Crossland.

-The Aircross offers a 1.2-litre PureTech turbocharged petrol with either 109bhp or 129bhp; CO2 emissions start from 135g/km for the lower powered manual car, rising to 142g/km for the more powerful automatic.
-A 1.5-litre BlueHDi diesel is also offered with 109bhp emitting up to 125g/km of CO2.
-The diesel should appeal to high-mileage drivers, thanks to its 60.1mpg fuel economy figure but we'd recommend the PureTech 110 for most buyers; it can still return an impressive 47.9mpg.
+The Aircross offers a 1.2-litre PureTech turbocharged petrol with either 109bhp or 129bhp; CO2 emissions start from 134g/km for the lower-powered manual car, rising to 146g/km for the more powerful automatic.
+A 1.5-litre BlueHDi diesel is also offered with 109bhp emitting from 128g/km of CO2, but only in the top trim level.
+The diesel should appeal to high-mileage drivers, thanks to its fuel economy figure of up to 64mpg, but we'd recommend the PureTech 110 for most buyers; it can still return an impressive 54.2mpg.

 The BlueHDi 109bhp engine is already well proven and here it provides impressive get-up-and-go, with a smooth delivery until well beyond the point you’d usually change gear.
 Acceleration from 0-62mph takes 10.8 seconds, which is notably quicker than the 14.4 seconds of the diesel Renault Captur.